senorando/gut-buster-sprint2/Readme.md

 ii.
 Made the Home page
 iii.
 Created the conditional rendering on the home and profile pages
 iv.
 Managed current user on each client via sockets
 v.
-Cleaned up React by putting most of the HTML in components
+Cleaned up React by putting most of the HTML in components vi.
+Worked on fitness plan for user in backend.
+vii.
+Display elements for the weekly workout plan.
+viii.
+Setup CircleCI

 2. Jinal Patel *jsp88*
 i.
-Initialize the html and jsx files ii.
-Create add contents profiile.jsx iii.
-Create make form userform.jsx iv.
-Handle the frontend rendering for home.jsx and profile.jsx
+Initialize the html and jsx files
+ii.
+Create add contents profiile.jsx
+iii.
+Create make form userform.jsx.
+iv.
+Handle the frontend rendering for home.jsx and profile.jsx.
+v.
+Implemented Pie chart and line graph and displayed on Profile Page. vi.
+Made workour form and Setup database for the workout log.
+vii. style the app in general.

 3. Nisarg Patel *np575*
 i.
-Added jsx files for the flow of login/home/profile page. ii.
-Added logic for bmr and daily calorie needs based on fitness goal. iii.
-Figured out possible socket to client for bmr/daily calorie needs and Added sockets to fetch the information through API. iv.
+Added jsx files for the flow of login/home/profile page.
+ii.
+Added logic for bmr and daily calorie needs based on fitness goal.
+iii.
+Figured out possible socket to client for bmr/daily calorie needs and Added sockets to fetch the information through API.
+iv.
 Fixed Backend logic and added input validation to the Userform.
+vi.
+Created The workout db to generate workout plan.Redo macro calculation after weight update on the profile page. vii.Added the live chat feature with conditional rendering.
-v. socket back the food search response to client and added tests for unmocked/mocked to increase coverage.
+viii. socket back the food search response to client and added tests for unmocked/mocked to increase coverage.Cleaned up python code using pylint and eslint.

 4. Oreoluwa Akeredolu *atorisemofe*
 i.
 Initialized app.py
 ii.
 Created navigation bar between all pages
 iii.
 Created Search bar for food search page
 iv.
 Created Spoonacular API call function to create meal plans
 v.
-Cleaned up python code using pylint
+Cleaned up python code using pylint vi.
+Organized page elements with CSS.
+vii.
+Implemented landing page.
+viii.
+Set Logo in App.

 ***